Twitter To Try Giving Users 280 Characters — Whether They Want Them Or Not

 But maybe a Twitter with longer tweets won't be so bad.

-Daisuke Furuta is the editor of BuzzFeed Japan, and he has comforting words for tweeters nervous about a bloviated future.
+Daisuke Furuta, the editor of BuzzFeed Japan, has comforting words for tweeters nervous about a bloviated future.

 "[T]his is just how Twitter is in Japan, and we love it just as much as you do in the US," he writes.
 "And we have just as many hilarious memes, weird Twitter subcultures, and massive cultural moments based on tweets as you guys do."